Need some storage solutions for small spaces?

 A TV can take up valuable space in your living room.
 Don't allow it to.
 Instead, use it as a focal point to build storage around.
 Simple shelving and movable TV units, like this one on wheels, offer flexible solutions.
 Or, for something tailored to your needs, try fitting a bespoke design.

 Want a swanky home office but don't have room for one?
 Why not transform an alcove into a hideaway office?
 All you need are open shelves, perfect for storage boxes, which can sit above a desk consisting of a simple plank of wood.
-Folding or sliding doors keep all the clutter tucked out of sight.
-Wickes has a range of folding doors.
-Find more great ideas here.
+You could choose to hide the area behind folding or sliding doors to keep all the clutter tucked out of sight.

 Where space is tight in a small kitchen, it is important not to waste even a millimetre of potential storage space.
 A thin pull-out cupboard, with multiple shelves or racks, offers the perfect solution and makes food supplies easy to view and reach.